Sristi27/Sristi27/README.md

 - 🔭 I’m currently working with Walmart Ad Tech Team and building my DSA Repository for complete interview preparation

-- 🌱 I’m currently learning React , JAVA
+- 🌱 I’m currently learning React

 - 👯 I’m looking to collaborate on Web Development projects,any language is welcome!